dimas-fw/dimas/dimas/README.md

 # Usage

-DiMAS currently also needs to include the crates `bincode` and `tokio`.
+DiMAS currently also needs to include the crates `bitcode` and `tokio`.
 So include `dimas` together with these crates in your dependencies section in your `Cargo.toml`.

 DiMAS uses features to have some control over compile time and the size of the binary.